conversant/disruptor/README.md

 # Conversant Disruptor is on Maven Central

-Java 8 users can incorporate Conversant Disruptor from Maven Central:
+Java 8 is highly recommended for best performance.
+Java 8 users can include Conversant Disruptor from Maven Central:

 ```
 <dependency>